Vietnamese New Year: Dates, Animals, Food, and Traditions

 Homeowners must conclude their home cleaning by the 23rd, the day Ông Táo (The Kitchen God) departs for heaven.
 The meticulous cleaning process is intended to eliminate any lingering misfortunes from the past year, involving the removal of old items.

-As a ceremonial adieu to the old belongings and entrenched routines, this cultural practice is believed to help people clear the space for the influx of fresh fortunes and opportunities waiting to unfold in the upcoming chapter of life.
+As a ceremonial adieu to old belongings and entrenched routines, this cultural practice is believed to help clear space for the influx of fresh fortunes and opportunities waiting to unfold in the upcoming chapter of life.

 Bearing this in mind, it is essential not to dispose of trash or break things on the first day of Tet, as this is deemed as casting away good luck.